 Nature-based solutions (NBSs) are defined by the International Union for Conservation of Nature (IUCN) as “actions to protect, sustainably manage, and restore natural or modified ecosystems, that address societal challenges effectively and adaptively, simultaneously providing human well-being and biodiversity benefits”.
 NBSs are growing in range, and have become a priority for urban and rural planners.
 They cover a whole range of ecosystem-related approaches, viz.:

 ecosystem-based management approaches; and

-Building on and supporting other closely related concepts, such as the ecosystem approach, ecosystem services, ecosystem-based adaptation/mitigation, and green and blue infrastructure.
-They all recognise the importance of nature and require a systemic approach to environmental change based on an understanding of the structure and functioning of ecosystems, including human actions and their consequences.
+NBS science builds on and supports other closely related concepts, such as the ecosystem approach, ecosystem services, ecosystem-based adaptation/mitigation, and green and blue infrastructure.
+These concepts recognize the importance of nature and a systemic approach to environmental change based on an understanding of the structure and functioning of ecosystems, including human actions and their consequences.
 NBSs, however, have a distinctive set of premises:

 They, therefore, involve the innovative application of knowledge about nature, inspired and supported by nature, and they maintain and enhance natural capital.
 They are positive responses to societal challenges and can have the potential to simultaneously meet environmental, social and economic objectives.

 A document recently published by the European Union summarizes the state of the art in EU-funded projects relating to Nature Based Solutions for flood mitigation and coastal resilience.
 The full report is available to read here: Nature-based solutions for flood mitigation and coastal resilience